yummacss/yummacss/README.md

 ## Documentation

-Head over to [yummacss.com](https://www.yummacss.com) for the full documentation.
+Head over to the [Yumma CSS docs](https://www.yummacss.com) to learn more.

 ## Built with